wodby/docs/1.0/docs/stacks/cachet/index.md

 ### 3.1.0

-- 🚨 This update requires server infrastructure at least 5.9.0
+- ℹ️ This update requires server infrastructure at least 5.9.0
 - 🏔 Alpine Linux updated to 3.15

 ### 3.0.16